RNVizion/rnv-brand/BRAND_TYPE.md

 for a monospace face; the card's `-.015em` was the same error at display size.
 Both looked like values to preserve and both were wrong.

+**A THIRD, ADDED 2026-08-16: the face is loaded by a mechanism the change forgets.** `rnv-live` loads faces through `@fontsource` npm imports rather than a font link, so pointing `.wordmark` at `--rnv-font-mark` took **three files** — the import in `index.astro`, the dependency in `package.json`, and the entry in `package-lock.json`.
+Two were pushed and the build failed on `npm ci`, which refuses when the manifest and the lockfile disagree.

+**That refusal is the behaviour to want.** `npm ci` would not resolve from the manifest and quietly produce a dependency tree nobody had recorded; it failed at build time rather than deploying a page whose mark fell through to `system-ui`.
+Same posture this register asks of its own guards.
+The coupling was missed not because it was subtle but because it was **dull next to the interesting one** — the import was the insight, the lockfile was bookkeeping, and the bookkeeping broke the build.

+**A font change on `rnv-live` is a three-file change.** Written here rather than rediscovered.

 ---

 ## Open